Keyfactor/command-cert-manager-issuer/README.md

 ## Managed Identity Using Azure Entra ID Workload Identity (AKS)

 Azure Entra ID workload identity in Azure Kubernetes Service (AKS) allows Command Issuer to exchange a Kubernetes ServiceAccount Token for an Azure Entra ID access token, which is then used to authenticate to Command.

+At this time, Azure Kuberentes Services workload identity federation is best supported by [User Assigned Managed Identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp).
+Other identity solutions such as Azure AD Service Principals are not supported.

+Here is a guide on how to use Azure User Assigned Managed Identities to authenticate your AKS workload with your Keyfactor Command instance.

 1. Reconfigure the AKS cluster to enable workload identity federation.